AntoniLenart/ToDoList-in-Java/README.md

 - **User Authentication**: The application allows the user to input a username and password to simulate basic user authentication.

 - **To-Do List Management**: You can add, remove, and manage tasks in your to-do list.
-(In progress)

 ## Getting Started